ArctosDB/documentation-wiki/_documentation/container.markdown

     color-coding chart, locate an appropriate label, and affix it to the container.
 (If the container does contain something, scan that into the new label as well.)
-No database inputs or container changes are necessary to bring the “new” container into the object tracking system.
+No database inputs or container changes are necessary to bring the "new" container into the object tracking system.
 This immediately allows the container to be tracked by scanning it into any other container, and allows it to contain any container or specimen part.